The Home Buying Process

 So, you have made the decision to buy a home.
 Congratulations on growing your wealth.
 It is a known fact that homeowners grow their wealth faster than those who rent.
 If you aren’t convinced, read the article Rent Vs. Own on my website.

 If you have never purchased a home before, it is important to have an experienced advocate that can guide you throughout the process.
-A buyer’s agent has a fiduciary responsibility to the buyer, not the seller.
+A buyer’s agent has a fiduciary responsibility to the buyer, not the selller.
 In Colorado, agents can only represent the buyer as a fiduciary when a Contract to Buy Listing Agreement is signed by both the buyer’s agent and the buyer(s).
 This is a contract, but the purpose is so that the buyer’s agent can provide advice to the buyer, show properties and negotiate a contract on behalf of the buyer.
+This may differ in other locales, so if you’re elsewhere in the country (such as South Carolina) consider speaking with a local firm such as Lowcountry real estate to help you through the process.
+It should be similar, however.

 The other option is to have the agent work as a Transaction Broker.
 This occurs when the buyer is purchasing a listing and the agent works as a neutral party to both the buyer and seller.
 This works well when both the buyer and seller know each other but is not recommended when the buyer is a first-time buyer and needs advice from their agent.